 How to Calculate Expat’s Personal Income Tax in Vietnam

-The monthly salary of an expat is also the monthly taxable income in Vietnam.
-For tax residents, their monthly taxable income are taxed at a progressive rate of 5-35%; for non-tax residents, it is a fixed 20%.
+The monthly salary of an ex-pat is also the monthly taxable income in Vietnam.
+For tax residents, their monthly taxable income is taxed at a progressive rate of 5-35%; for non-tax residents, it is a fixed 20%.

 Tax Rates of Other Personal Incomes for Tax Residents